Meet Barbara

 Some of the approaches I use include:

-● Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT) for building coping skills and navigating challenging thoughts or emotions
+● Cognitive Behavioral Therapy (CBT) and Dialectical Behavior Therapy (DBT): These can be really helpful for building coping skills, understanding your thought patterns, and finding ways to navigate tough emotions with a bit more steadiness.

 who i work with

-If you’re feeling unsure or hesitant, that’s completely okay.
-Starting therapy doesn’t mean you have everything figured out—it just means you’re ready to care for yourself in a new way.
-And I’d be honored to support you on that journey.
+Starting therapy doesn’t mean you have it all figured out; it means you’re ready to care for yourself in a new way.
+I’d be honored to walk alongside you on your healing journey!

 specialties and Expertise